jrochkind/attr_json/README.md

 The main use case of the gem is set up to let you combine multiple primitives and nested models under different keys combined in a single json or jsonb column.

-But you may also want to have one AttrJson::Model class that serializes to cover an entire json column on it's own.
+But you may also want to have one AttrJson::Model class that serializes to map one model class, as a hash, to an entire json column on it's own.

 You can also use the standard [ActiveRecord serialization](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html) feature with AttrJson::Model#to_type to easily do that.